 If you are like me, you want to reply with, “yes, we carry organic color.”

 There is no such thing as 100 percent natural hair color, except henna or vegetable-based direct dyes.

-No salon would want ever to use henna as it doesn’t come out of the hair effortlessly.
+No salon would want to use henna as it doesn’t come out of the hair effortlessly.

-Even henna can contain bad things like heavy metals from soil.
+Even henna can contain bad things like heavy metals in soil.

-We’ll explain more about henna later on, but now, let’s focus on professional hair salon products.
+We’ll explain henna later, but let’s focus on professional hair salon products.